What to do at Anchor Bay Campground

 This sport has boomed.
 More folks are discovering a more intimate connection with the hidden magic of this rugged coastline.
 Anchor Bay’s ocean-level access makes putting a kayak in a snap.
 The launching out front might present a challenge at times, but Chicken Cove, a 1/4 mile up the beach, is almost always as calm as a lake.
 Then there are several miles, both to the north and south, with little or no other such access.
 A 3/4-mile paddle out to Fish Rocks Island begins a world class experience.

 Kayak rentals are available at Adventure Rents in Gualala.
 For an experienced kayaker’s point of view, with both pictures and text, visit Mike’s Kayak Journal.

 The annual California Grey Whale migration between Baja California and the Bering and Chukchi Seas brings all 20,000+ right past.
 The first southbound whales are usually spotted here late November, and sightings continue throughout the winter.
 However, they tend to stay farther offshore during this leg and are more difficult to spot.
-During the northbound leg, begun early spring, they tend to hug the coast more closely.
-And late in the migration, the cows with their new calves will often come right inside the bay.
+During the northbound leg, beginning early spring, they tend to hug the coast more closely.
+Late in the migration, the cows with their new calves will often come right inside the bay.
 Best sightings are late March to early May.